flyfirstmars/spring-ai-workshop/docs/technical-reference.md

 # Technical Reference

 This document consolidates technical implementation details, exception handling strategies, and advanced features for the "AI Native Product Development using SpringAI" workshop.
-VoyagerMate—the travel concierge example—provides the concrete code references.
+VoyagerMate, the travel concierge example, provides the concrete code references.

 ## Table of Contents